aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

 ### **Opening HTML Files**

 Aspose.Cells allows you to open an HTML file into a Workbook object.
-The HTML file should be Microsoft Excel oriented i.e., MS-Excel should be able to open it.
+The HTML file should be Microsoft Excel‑oriented, i.e., MS‑Excel should be able to open it.

 ```html
 <!DOCTYPE html>